Decoding algorithms for surface codes

 \subsubsection{Erasure decoder}

-Once the syndrome validation has been computed, the Pauli error within a surface code can be treated as an erasure error (due to its known location) and, thus, can be decoded through the peeling decoder \cite{peeling}.
+Once the syndrome validation has been computed, the Pauli error within a surface code can be treated as an erasure error (due to its known location) and, thus, can be decoded with an erasure decoder.
+Due to its good performance and linear complexity, the erasure decoder of choice for this step is the peeling decoder \cite{peeling}, which will be covered in continuation.
 First of all, the structure of the clusters must be that of a spanning tree in order to execute such method.
 In graph theory, a tree is an undirected graph in which two vertices are connected by exactly one path, and so there are no cycles.
 A spanning tree is a tree which contains all vertices within a graph \cite{blossom1}.
 Consequently, since the clusters after syndrome validation may have cycles, one of the associated spanning trees must be chosen.
 If a cluster spans from one open boundary, i.e. a boundary with virtual checks, of the surface code to the other one, this is also considered a cycle, and so it must be split in two spanning trees, one adjacent to each side of the open boundary.
 The vertices of degree 1 within the spanning tree, that is, the ones that are adjacent to a single edge, are named leaves \cite{blossom1}.